hydrodynamicstability/statquotes/README.md

   - Quoted by Matt Heaton, 5 October 2024, American Statistical Association, Section on Statistics and the Environment (ENVR) Workshop, National Center for Atmospheric Research, Boulder, Colorado.

+See also Sir David R. Cox's [Some general remarks on consulting](https://ssc.ca/en/some-general-remarks-consulting), Statistical Society of Canada *Liaison*, 13.1 (1991).

 ## Probability

 - "It is curious how often the most acute and powerful intellects have gone astray in the calculation of probabilities."